George Keith (missionary): Career

 In 1685, three years after Barclay had been made the nonresident governor of the Province of East Jersey (part of the present-day American state of New Jersey), Keith traveled there to take the post of Surveyor-General.
 In 1686 he ran the first survey to mark out the border between West Jersey and East Jersey, which is today still known as the Keith line.
 He moved to Philadelphia in 1688 to serve as headmaster at the Friends School there.

-For his survey work, the Proprietors gave him large grants of land including seven hundred acres in Monmouth County where he founded the town of Freehold (which broke off and became Marlboro).
-He established his home in a Quaker settlement near Topanemus where he helped to build a meeting house in which he preached to the people on the Quaker faith.
+For his survey work, the Proprietors gave him large grants of land including seven hundred acres in Monmouth County where he founded the town of Freehold.
+He established his home in a Quaker settlement near Topanemus (in Marlboro Township, which was partitioned from Freehold Township in 1848) where in 1692 he helped to build a meeting house in which he preached to the people on the Quaker faith.

 Around 1691 Keith decided that Quakers had strayed too far from orthodox Christianity and began to have sharp disagreements with his fellow believers.
 He first broke with Philadelphia Yearly Meeting to form a short-lived group called the Christian Quakers in the colonies.
 Also the Quakers, who came from Krefeld and were already involved in the Quaker anti-slavery petition in Germantown in 1688, were also involved in the controversy.
 The Krefeld Quaker advocates were the brothers Abraham and Hermann op den Graeff.
 Their opponent was their brother Derick op den Graeff.
 The latter was also a co-signer of the judgment against Kaith, which excluded him from the Quaker community.
 He was fined five pounds by a secular court.
 The printer of a brochure went to prison.
 No other German family was as deeply involved in the conflict as the Op den Graeffs.
 In 1693, he and his fellow Keithians published An Exhortation & Caution to Friends Concerning Buying or Keeping of Negroes, one of the earliest printed antislavery tracts in British North America.
 David Brion Davis, a leading scholar of abolition and slavery, argues that Keith's Exhortation foreshadowed "the major religious themes of nineteenth-century abolitionism."
 After returning to England, he was disowned by London Yearly Meeting in 1694.
 In 1699 he attacked William Penn and other Quakers as "Deists".
 He was ordained to the Church of England ministry in May 1700.